Dance Technique I (1st year) - 17 ECTS

-In the daily contemporary classes, the student builds up knowledge of movement principles, learns to integrate them into dynamic combinations and to apply them in repertory fragments.
-The student learns to know his/her body and its way of functioning, and to use it in a respectful, efficient and personal way.
+In the daily contemporary classes, the student builds up knowledge of movement principles, learns to integrate them into dynamic combinations and to apply them in set phrases or repertory fragments.
+Specific classes are focusing on floorwork, improvisation, partnering and contact improvisation.
+The student learns to know their body and its way of functioning, and to use it in a respectful, efficient and personal way.
 During the technique classes, a basis is developed for open experiment, releasing patterns and trusting the unknown.

 Many technique classes focus on ‘release based technique’, which does not represent a formal ‘school’ but rather a set of very individual practices which have a number of premises in common: an analytical approach to the body, working on the conscience of individual movement patterns, and shifting patterns which do not serve the efficient use of the body.

-Because release technique is not bound to a coded or copyrighted technique, or to a specific set of aesthetics, the individual experience and direction of the teacher becomes very important, resulting in the strong diversity inside the programme.
-Some teachers also work with a certain distance to the release technique.
+Because release technique is not bound to a coded or copyrighted technique, or to a specific set of aesthetics, the individual experience and direction of the teacher becomes very important, resulting in the strong diversity inside the program.
+Some teachers also bring approaches that come from very different sources, both Western and non-Western.

 In the 3rd year, the contemporary dance classes are more linked to the idea of personal, artistic and dance technical research.
 The teachers develop explicit links between technique and creativity, between physical exploration and thinking: improvisation, movement scores, composition, performativity, bodywork.
 Teaching technique is a way to help students find and refine their own approach to ‘technique’, which they will have to continue doing during their professional career – and usually all by themselves.